Making & Soft Furnishings

 - London blinds dress a window beautifully, and are an alternative option to the Roman blind.
 Discussion on London blinds, their suitability and fabric quantities required.

 - Students will design and make a fully operational London blind sample, with ribbon detail, followed by a fabric covered batten from which to hang the blind.

 - Pleating to pattern – discussion/demonstration on the importance of pleating to pattern when working with the horizontal repeat of the fabric.

 - Discussion on designing curtains with contrast borders.

 - Students will make an Eyelet heading sample curtain designed with mitred contrast borders to leading edge, hemline and outer edge.

 - A comprehensive session on trimmings and embellishments available in curtain making.

 - Discussion on valances (soft valances fitted to a pelmet shelf and integral curtain valances) and their proportions.

 - Students will design and make a sample curtain with an integral valance, incorporating hand heading Goblet pleats, with inserted and attached trimming & embellishment detail.

-COURSE THREE – Professional Curtain Making & Soft Furnishings
+ONSITE Course THREE – Professional Curtain Making & Soft Furnishings

 - Students will make a sample ‘wave’ curtain in sheer (voile) fabric, that can be fitted to the Silent Gliss system.